 Your relative should be able to choose from a choice of care homes provided by the local authority, which have places available and which can meet their assessed needs – at the rate the local authority is prepared to pay.
 If there are no care home places available to meet your relative’s assessed needs at the council’s standard rate, the local authority should pay the extra for them to go to a care home that meets all of their assessed needs.

 For example, if your relative needs to be in a care home in a particular area to be near to family and/or friends, but the only homes available in that area are more expensive, then the local authority where your relative has been assessed should pay the additional cost.
 It is essential, though, that these needs are recorded up front in your relative’s needs assessment so you can prove that the care homes the council is offering you do not meet them.

 In Northern Ireland, the Health and Social Care Board (HSCB) set a tariff level, which is used as a guide by the HSC as to what is fair and affordable for your relative’s type of care and is known as the standard regional rate.
 Your relative should choose from care homes that have places available and can meet their assessed needs.
 If there are no care home places available to meet your relative’s assessed needs at the regional rate, the HSC should pay the extra for them to go to a care home that meets all of their assessed needs.

-If your relative’s care home fees are funded by the council but he or she would prefer to live in a care home that costs more than the council is prepared to pay – for example, they want to live in a different area to be closer to family or friends, or they were self-funding in a more expensive home but are now eligible for local authority funding – they can do this if someone will agree to pay the difference.
+If your relative’s care home fees are funded by the council but he or she would prefer to live in a care home that costs more than the council is prepared to pay – for example, they want to live in a certain area out of preference, or they have chosen a high-end 'luxury' care home – they can do this if someone will agree to pay the difference.